Street Markets In London for fabulous food, vintage & more

 If you are looking for London street food Brick Lane is the place to go.
-Famous for its curry houses and Indian Restaurants Brick lane is also the place to go bagel hunting.
+Famous for its curry houses and Indian Restaurants Brick Lane is also the place to go bagel hunting.
 Some of the best bagels in the world can be found here at Brick Lane Beigel Bake which is open 24/7.

 On Sundays, Brick Lane is lined with stalls and vendors selling anything and everything.
 Fruit and veg, household goods, books, clothing, knick-knacks you name it you will find it here.

-There you have it my favourite 16 street markets in London.
+There you have it my favourite 17 street markets in London.
 With the exception of Covent Garden, every single one of these London street markets will have some street food you may never have tried before.
 Go on I dare you to go seek them out.
 Don’t forget if you get a chance to visit London at Christmas time seek out some of the famous London Christmas markets.